buildbot/buildbot/master/docs/manual/configuration/steps/common.rst

 .. index:: Buildstep Parameter; locks

 ``locks``
-    a list of ``Locks`` (instances of :class:`buildbot.locks.WorkerLock` or :class:`buildbot.locks.MasterLock`) that should be acquired before starting this :py:class:`BuildStep`.
+    A list of ``Locks`` (instances of :class:`buildbot.locks.WorkerLock` or :class:`buildbot.locks.MasterLock`) that should be acquired before starting this :py:class:`BuildStep`.
-    Alternatively this could be a renderable that returns this list during build execution.
+    Alternatively, this could be a renderable that returns this list during build execution.
     This lets you defer picking the locks to acquire until the build step is about to start running.
     The ``Locks`` will be released when the step is complete.
     Note that this is a list of actual :class:`Lock` instances, not names.